redxeagle/pimatic-rpi433/README.md

   }
 ```

+PulseLength is set to 178.
+Dont know if this is important.

 ## To-do
 - Currently only the configured codes can be send via emitter sensor.
 Plan for the future is that the receiver also is supported and switch on/off devices in case the origin remote is used.